40 DAYSPrayer, Fasting, & Devotion

 - Do not underestimate spiritual opposition.
 Satan sometimes intensifies the natural battle between body and spirit (Galatians 5:16, 17).

-Our journey begins on March 6, 2019, and we cannot wait to see how God uses this time of prayer and fasting in your life and in the life of our church!
-(This can be done leading up to the fast)
+Our TCWW Journey begins on Ash Wednesday, February 14, 2024, and we cannot wait to see how God uses this time of prayer and fasting in your life and in the life of our church!

-- If you mess up, don’t get discouraged.
-Just get right back on track and keep going.
+If you mess up, don’t get discouraged.
+Just get back on track and keep going.
 God’s mercies “are new every morning” (Lamentations 3:22-23).
-He wants you to finish, and He will give you the grace and strength to do it
+He wants you to finish, and He will give you the grace and strength to do it.